mattloose/hv_rapidCNS2_mod/README.md

 ```

 ### To run with slurm
-Uncomment the "process.executor = 'slurm'" line in the nextflow.config file, then run as normal.
-You do not need to submut a script with SBATCH, just run the nextflow command as normal and nextflow knows
+Uncomment the `process.executor = 'slurm'` line in the nextflow.config file, then run as normal.
+You do not need to submit a script with SBATCH, just run the nextflow command as normal and nextflow knows
 to submit each process into SLURM.

 ### Troubleshooting tips